Three girls with their backs to the camera, wearing soccer jerseys, with their arms around each other

 I take comfort in the idea that trying for something—and then failing—can often help build a child’s confidence and resilience.

 The reason I find this notion so comforting is because this year, my daughter is on a sports team that works hard, plays their hearts out, shows up to every game—and then loses.
 Game after game after game.
-The girls on her team don’t seem overly bothered by it, and neither do the parents (yet), which is refreshing.
+The girls on my child’s team don’t seem overly bothered by it, and neither do the parents (yet), which is refreshing.
 But I can’t help but wonder if the constant losing might take a toll on her by the end of the season.

 Is losing—every single game—not that big of a deal for kids?
 Is it actually good for them?
 According to this article, it can be: